Operation of ships with Liquefied Natural Gas (LNG) - competency and assessment guidelines

 Contractual Guidelines - Quantity and Quality

-Bunkering of ships with LNG - Competency and Assessment Guidelines version 2.0
+Bunkering of Ships with LNG - Competency and Assessment Guidelines version 2.0

-The guidelines are intended to be used by any individual, organisation or authority, on either side of the transfer process, to identify what tasks need to be conducted by themselves, their personnel, or within their scope – and hence to be able to identify the knowledge, understanding and competencies required.
-They set out the standards of competency expected of everyone involved to ensure that bunkering is completed safely and effectively, and with due regard for the environment.
+The aim is that the suggested guidelines can be used by any individual, organisation or authority, on either side of the transfer process to identify what tasks will be conducted by themselves, their personnel, or within their scope and hence be able to identify the knowledge, understanding and competencies that they require.